Alternative Treatments for Parkinson's Disease

 - Big claims.
 If a provider or product claims to be a "cure" for Parkinson's disease, or gives outrageous claims, be cautious.

 - Source.
-Beware if the product is only being offered through one manufacturer.
+Beware if the product is only being offered through one doctor or manufacturer.

 - Ingredients.
 Make sure all of the active ingredients are listed.
 Do not trust "secret formulas."